Too Hot (or Not) to Work?

 How can Lawson-West Solicitors help?

-Carrie-Ann, an Associate in the Employment Team suggests “Employers must follow the Health and Safety at Work Act which advises that during working hours, indoor workplaces must be at a reasonable and comfortable temperature and fresh, clean air must be provided.
+Sejal Patel, an Associate in the Employment Team suggests “Employers must follow the Health and Safety at Work Act which advises that during working hours, indoor workplaces must be at a reasonable and comfortable temperature and fresh, clean air must be provided.
+Staff who can work from home, should be offered the option to work at home, rather than travel to work in hot cars and transport.
+Alternatively, places of work offering air conditioning maybe the best option for an employee who suffers with heat fatigue.

-It is essential to act in a manner which would not cause your employees to become unwell or breach the implied duty imposed into all employment contacts, to provide a safe working environment is not broke which could then lead to possible disputes.
+It is essential to act in a sensible manner which would not cause your employees to become unwell or breach the implied duty imposed into all employment contracts, and to provide a safe working environment which is not faulty or broken which could then lead to possible disputes.

 A caring employer is more likely to get the best out of their workforce and have more employees prepared to work hard than those who are unhappy and ultimately can lead to higher levels of absences.
-Lawson-West Solicitors are more than happy to help advise on the Health and Safety at Work Act and with offices in Market Harborough, Leicester and Wigston.”
+Lawson-West Solicitors is more than happy to help advise on the Health and Safety at Work Act and with offices in Market Harborough and Leicester.”

 Our employment solicitors and lawyers can help advise on all employment law challenges.